Prompt Highlighter: Interactive Control for Multi-Modal LLMs: Related Works

 \subsection{Interactions with Multi-Modal LLMs}

 \paragraph{Prompt engineering and interactions.} Based on the autoregressive property of LLMs, users aim to control the generation results by modifying the input contexts.
 This largely determines the test-time interactions with LLMs, primarily executed through prompt engineering.
 Representative methods such as CoT~\cite{wei2022chain} introduce demonstrations in the context to enhance reasoning ability.
 Other multi-branch designs like ToT and GoT~\cite{yao2023tree,besta2023graph,Significant-Gravitas,xie2023decomposition,wang2022self} have been proposed for rich and reliable context generation and self-checking.
 Aside from prompt engineering, human-model interactions have not been extensively explored in VLMs.
-Methods like Kosmos-2~\cite{peng2023kosmos}, LLaVAInteractive~\cite{chen2023llavainteractive}, and LISA~\cite{lai2023lisa} enable grounding perception tasks such as detection, segmentation, and image editing through interaction with the language model.
-These task-oriented interactions require additional data collection and task-specific tunning.
+Methods like Kosmos-2~\cite{peng2023kosmos}, LLaVAInteractive~\cite{chen2023llavainteractive}, LISA~\cite{lai2023lisa}, and AlphaCLIP~\cite{sun2023alphaclip} enable grounding perception tasks such as detection, segmentation, caption, and image editing through interaction with LLMs.
+These task-oriented interactions require additional data collection and task-specific tuning.
 In contrast, Prompt Highlighter is plug-and-play for general text generation in pre-trained models.